Table of Contents

 - Stamp Duty (Sometimes) – In many cases, stamp duty is exempt if the transfer is court-ordered or part of a family law settlement.
 But if it’s not, stamp duty can be a big-ticket cost, especially in states like NSW or VIC.
 Check your state’s laws or speak to your conveyancer to confirm.

 - Title Transfer and Registration – You’ll need to update the title to remove your ex’s name.
 This is a straightforward process but comes with state-based fees.
-In most states, expect to pay between $200 and $400.
+In most states, expect to pay between $200 to $400.

 Buying your ex out of the home can feel like a win, but it’s not always the right move.
 Let’s break down the pros and cons so you can make a confident decision.